raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 [Why Y?
 Deriving the Y Combinator in JavaScript]: http://raganwald.com/2018/09/10/why-y.html
 [To Grok a Mockingbird]: http://raganwald.com/2018/08/30/to-grok-a-mockingbird.html

 [^z]: The formal [Y Combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator) works in the Lambda Calculus and in Combinatory Logic.
 The translation of the Y Combinator from lazy to eager semantics (also called "strict" or "applicative" semantics) is formally called the "Z Combinator."
-It's the Y Combinator with an argument made explicit to prevent further expansion.
-As JavaScript is an eager language, the Why Bird implements the Z Combinator expansion and is adapted for variable numbers of parameters, to match JavaScript custom.
+It's the Y Combinator with an argument made explicit to prevent further expansion.<br/><br/>As JavaScript is an eager language, the Why Bird implements the Z Combinator expansion and is adapted for variable numbers of parameters, to match JavaScript custom.

 While important theoretically, the most practical application for recursive combinators "in the wild" is when we wish to decorate a recursive function, such as when memoizing it.
 Another interesting application, specific to Ruby programming, is [implementing autovivification in Ruby hashes].